NoraPDev/Project-4/README.md

 To have a clear sense of what is required here, I first had to decide what elements should be included in this project, what a user would like to see on a website like this.
 So I started with the user stories, then along with this I have created the wirefames and spent time on time planning as well.
 After all this has been done, I then began the developing phase.
 I made the choice to begin with the backend side of things, to get those components up and operating before concentrating on the design.

+You can find the agile method to my user stories on my github repo just click [here](https://github.com/users/NoraPDev/projects/2)

 ### **User Stories**
 * As a user, I want to see a pure and clean site with a design that is comfortable to look at, so it is easy to navigate on the site.
 * As a user, I want to be able to learn about the purpose of the website, so I know how to start using it.